jknightlab/SepstratifieR/README.md

 their stability.

 SepstratifieR has a built in function for sensitivity analysis.
-You can run this function on the same input use for patient stratification, as shown below:
+You can run this function on the same input used for patient stratification, as shown below:

 ``` r